wrahool/wrahool.github.io/_posts/2020-11-22-two-limericks.md

 Take the night bus to Stuttgart \\
 But the rectangular coordinates of the place \\
 Put a grimace on his face \\
-With a heavy heart did he depart \\
+With a heavy heart did he depart.